mahesh-singh/personal-log/content/posts/reliable-scalable-and-maintainable-applications.md

 ]
 +++

-In following week I am going to post my personal notes from the book Design data intensive applications.
+Whenever I read a book, I try to underline things and later try to convert into digital notes.
+It almost become two phase revision of the book.
+These notes are from Martin Kleppmann's book: Designing Data-Intensive Applications.

+Disclaimers:
+* These notes are not a substitute of the book.
+* These notes are from my understanding of the topic and typed manually (Yes I prefer physical book over digital one) .
+There might be the case when I missed something.

+## Table of content
 * Chapter 01 - Reliable Scalable and Maintainable Applications
-* Chapter 02 - Data Model and Query Language
+* Chapter 02 - Data Model and Query Language (coming soon...)
-* Chapter 03 - Storage and Retrieval
+* Chapter 03 - Storage and Retrieval (coming soon...)

 # Chapter 01 - Reliable, scalable, and maintainable applications